magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 Let's know go back for a while and see what happens if we re-enable the JavaScript engine of the browser.
-Open again the Setting of the Developer Tools and enable the JavaScript engine by unmarking the `Disable JavaScript` check-box.
+Open again the Setting of the Developer Tools and [enable the JavaScript engine][33] by unmarking the `Disable JavaScript` check-box.

 Next, reload the [shopping URI][2] and finally click the `Calculate`